-When Harriet was a teenager she suffered a head injury when an overseer threw a heavy metal at a runaway slave and instead hit her in the head.
+When Harriet was a teenager, she suffered a head injury when an overseer threw a heavy piece of metal at a runaway, and instead hit her in the head.

-As a result of the injury she suffered from sleeping spells, she would suddenly fall asleep and it was difficult to wake her up.
+As a result of the injury, she suffered from sleeping spells, when she would suddenly fall asleep and it was difficult to wake her up.
 It gave her visions and dreams that she considered signs from God.
-Religion faith was the reason she risked her life guiding slaves to freedom.
+Religion and faith were the reasons she risked her life guiding people to freedom.